 If you’re missing any of these items, and can’t find them from a friend or thrift store, check out the next slides to buy it online.
 And if you’re an overachiever, you can add an umbrella with a bird’s head handle and a carpet bag too!

-Make Your Own Hat 3 of 8
+2. Make Your Own Hat

-If you don't happen to have a Marry Poppins' style hat laying around your house (I didn't either, no worries), you can make your own!
+If you don’t happen to have a Marry Poppins’ style hat laying around your house (I didn’t either, no worries), you can make your own!
 All you need is a straw boater hat, black spray paint, and some artificial flowers.
-I artfully arranged mine with a little hot glue.
+I artfully arranged mine — above — with a little hot glue.
 Quick and easy!

-Embellish a White Blouse 4 of 8
+3. Embellish A White Blouse

-Find a Victorian Style Blazer 5 of 8
+4. Find A Victorian Style Blazer

 Victorian and prairie style clothing were pretty popular in the ’70s, so they’re usually not difficult to find at thrift stores, at least where I live in Ohio.
 I found a pretty gray velvet blazer before deciding to be Mary Poppins for Halloween, but it was perfect for my costume!
 If you don’t have a blazer that you think would work, and you can’t find one at the thrift store, here’s a blazer that would work for the costume and also be a great piece to add to your personal wardrobe.

-Find a Black Maxi Skirt 6 of 8
+5. Find A Black Maxi Skirt

 The long black skirt was not part of my wardrobe before deciding on my costume.
 I found it for a few dollars at the thrift store, of course.
-I'm sure you're noticing a trend, here!
+I’m sure you’re noticing a trend, here!
 The thrift store is your friend at Halloween (and other times of the year).
-I knew I probably wouldn't wear this skirt again, so I wasn't too picky about the fit or how much I liked it.
-These days, maxi skirts are at the height of fashion, so it's probably much easier to find a black maxi skirt that you would actually want to wear again, in case you don't plan on dressing up as Mary Poppins every day.
-Here's a great one available from Macy's for $68.
+I knew I probably wouldn’t wear this skirt again, so I wasn’t too picky about the fit or how much I liked it.
+These days, maxi skirts are at the height of fashion, so it’s probably much easier to find a black maxi skirt that you would actually want to wear again, in case you don’t plan on dressing up as Mary Poppins every day.

-Pull It All Together 8 of 8
+7. Put It All Together

 After assembling your outfit, you’ll want to pull your hair up in a bun that sits right below the brim of your hat.
 I had thick bangs at this time, but I parted them in the middle and used a lot of hairspray and a few bobby pins to keep them in line.